nkabbara/nkabbara.github.io/docs/notes-on-meditation.md

 but in an instant, it could leave your mind and never return.

 Here, [we're](/how-are-you.html) documenting these epiphanies.

+## The Three Pillars of Meditation

+The first, is stillness.
+You must commit to be still.
+Not only stillness in your body, but also in your face.
+When there's a contraction anywhere in your body or your face, it's an indication that your mind has been captured by a thought.
+When you commit to be still, any mind induced movement will immediately alert you to this fact.

+Committing to be still is not a forced action.
+It's more like surrendering to stillness.
+Or being stillness.

+The other two are coming soon...

 ## Finding The Meditator